nerisest/email-forwarding/README.md

 with automation (using **crontab** and **Cronitor**)
 - Download the script and fill in the fields with the format "UPPERCASE_WITH_UNDERSCORES"
-- Open up Terminal with the command "crontab -e" to edit the automation commands, then save the text file afterwards. <br> (For the help of formatting commands, check [here](https://crontab.guru/))
+- Open up Terminal with the command **"crontab -e"** to edit the automation commands, then save the text file afterwards. <br> (For the help of formatting commands, check [here](https://crontab.guru/))
--
+- To make the script **executable**, change the directory to the script and run the command "chmod +x YOUR_DIRECTORY_HERE", while replacing the directory with your own.

+If you do not want any monitoring software for the script, cron will run the script based on your command.
+Just make sure that the host PC is up and running when the script is running, otherwise it will **miss** and you will need to wait until the next routine. <br>

+However, if you do want monitoring software, [Cronitor](https://cronitor.io/cron-job-monitoring) can be used.
+Setup procedure can be found after signing up for an account and in the personal dashboard.